 3. Careers in Management and/or Business

-Seeing as some parts of psychology make extensive use of data in the form of statistical analysis, it will come as second nature to most psychology students to know that most businesses favor data-driven decisions – something that they already understand from their years of studying psychology!
+Seeing as some parts of psychology make extensive use of data in the form of statistical analysis, it will come as second nature to most psychology students to know that most businesses favour data-driven decisions – something that they already understand from their years of studying psychology!
 Therefore, they can smoothly transition into a career where they’re managing people and simultaneously making data-driven business decisions.

 In fact, when it comes to intra-company policy, they will also be able to create more holistic policies that take care of the people who work within the company as well.
 Considering all this, it’s no surprise that they can start their own businesses as well, using all the knowledge that they have gained from studying psychology in combination with any other interests they may have, to create something new and unique for all!

-Now that we’ve seen what possible career paths await those who are considering various career options for psychology, it’s important to mention something that is true not just of this field, but for all fields.
+Now that we’ve seen what possible career paths await those who are considering various career options for psychology, it’s important to mention something that is true not just in this field, but for all fields.
 A career is not made in one or two years – but rather it’s something that keeps getting created as and when you do your work every single day.

-So if you’re currently confused about where you’re headed, don’t get overwhelmed by the bevy of options in front of you!
+So if you’re currently confused about where you’re headed, don’t get overwhelmed by the plethora of options in front of you!
 Just take it one day at a time and see which direction seems the most comfortable as well as challenging for you, and then slowly start taking steps in that direction.
 In no time, you will find that you have the career you’ve always wanted!

 Where Should You Begin?